DanielLarsenNZ/examples/docs/pep-troubleshooter.md

 ### App Service can't resolve the DNS name of the service.

-The Private DNZ Zone _Group_ is essential for the automatic creation of A records for the private addresses of the NICs associated with the private links.
+The Private DNS Zone _Group_ is essential for the automatic creation of A records for the private addresses of the NICs associated with the private links.
 The private DNS zone also needs to be VNet linked for this to work.

 ### Linux Function App won't boot - Application Error (503)